Ferhad Pasha Sokolović

-Ferhad Pasha Sokolović (Sokollu Ferhat Paşa, Ферхад-паша Соколовић) (died 1586) was an Ottoman general and statesman from Bosnia.
+Ferhad Pasha Sokolović (Sokollu Ferhat Paşa, Ферхад-паша Соколовић) (died 1590) was an Ottoman general and statesman from Bosnia.
 He was the last sanjak-bey of Bosnia and first beylerbey of Bosnia.

 Origin

 Born into the Sokolović family, he was, like his close relative Grand Vizier Sokollu Mehmed Pasha (Mehmed-paša Sokolović) abducted as part of the devşirme system of collection of Christian boys to be raised to serve in the janissary corps, Islamized and recruited into Ottoman service.
 While one part of the family became Islamized, the other stayed Christian; notably, another relative (possibly Mehmed's brother), Makarije Sokolović, was appointed as a Serbian Patriarch by Mehmed Pasha, who with the support of the Sultan had revived the Patriarchate of Peć.
+Ferhad was the son of Rustem-beg and had brothers Derviš-beg and Ali-beg Sokolović, the sanjakbey of Klis.
+His brother Derviš-beg died during an Ottoman battle in Georgia while he was serving as the beylerbey of the Diyarbekir Eyalet, Eastern Anatolia.
+He is first mentioned as the sanjakbey of Klis and was active in battles around Dalmatia.

 Sanjakbey of Klis

 Ferhad Pasha was governor of the Sanjak of Klis between 1566 and 1574.
 Nothing much is known during his rule in Klis.

 Sanjakbey of Bosnia

 Then he moved back to Bosnia, and was one of the founding fathers of Banja Luka, the second largest city in modern Bosnia and Herzegovina.
 There, he built over 200 buildings ranging from artisan and sales shops to wheat warehouses, baths and mosques.
 Among more important commissions were the Ferhadija and Arnaudija mosques during which construction a plumbing infrastructure was laid that served surrounding residential areas.
 He moved the seat of Bosnia from Travnik to Banja Luka.

 In 1576–77, he conquered the towns of Mutnica, Ostrožac, Podzvizd, Kladuša, Peći, and other towns to the Kupa.
 Already by springtime 1577, he settled Serb families from Serbia to Bosnia around reconstructed towns in those areas to boost the population.

 Ferhad reformed Bosnia and made Banja Luka its capital for a couple of decades then it was returned to Sarajevo.